syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Columns.md

 3. Delete
 4. Cancel

-Through `ButtonOptions` property of `Commands`, you can specify all the button options which are supported by Essential Studio JavaScript `Button` control.
+Through `ButtonOptions` property of `Commands`, you can specify all the button options which are supported by Essential Studio Asp.Net `Button` control.

 The following code example describes the above behavior.